Riverdale Season 2 Episode 5 Recap

 Advertisement

-The Black Hood is happy with Betty’s behaviour and offers to answer a question.
-She asks if she would recognise the face under the hood.
+The Black Hood is happy with Betty’s behavior and offers to answer a question.
+She asks if she would recognize the face under the hood.
 The answer: “Yes.”

 “I don’t like sharing you with other people,” the Hood tells Betty.
 “So you need to cut them out of your life.”
 And that’s what he asks her to do for the rest of the episode — cut out the people she loves or he will.